vcc-chat/vcc/README.md

-# web-vcc: The web version of vcc
+# web-vcc: The web-based gateway of vcc